getoutreach/omniauth-outreach/README.md

 ## Usage

+1. For the duration of this test, add your Outreach application's redirect_url to your `/etc/hosts` file redirecting to `127.0.0.1:3000`.
 1. Start Puma with SSL using the certs generated in the last step of
    Setup: `puma -b
 'ssl://127.0.0.1:3000?key=<YOUR_HOME_DIR>/.ssh/server.key&cert=<YOUR_HOME_DIR>/.ssh/server.crt'`.
 You should see the SSL listener in the server STDOUT: `Listening on